 Smudge’s daughter and Widget’s full sister, Cookie was born on the 29th of June 2015, in Smudge’s second litter of 6.

 Her hair is a little longer than her mums, and, where it is not streaked with silver, the grey is a little darker.
 Of the two girls in the litter, Cookie was the feistier (and noisier) and she really enjoyed playing with Widget from a young age.
 She stands a hair taller than both Widget and Smudge.
 Possibly that is due to her litter being smaller, but that is not the only factor.
 Poppy took such a shine to Smudgey’s second litter that she started producing milk so both Smudge and Poppy fed them!
 I kept a very close eye in case any noses were being put out of joint- but both dogs seems to enjoy sharing the experience so as long as Smudge was ok with it, we let it continue.
 The pups were happy and very healthy and our vet was astonished- she’d heard rumours that it could happen but had never seen it herself.

 Cookie’s favourite thing is also dinner, although going outside for walks or to the shop a very, very close second.
 She loves Widget, her sister and loves to play chase with her on walks.
 Widget loves to chase Willow so they have fun and games while Smudge and Poppy mooch.

 I like to get them to sit in a nice row for a treat and Cookie always wants to be first.
 She gets her treat then runs to the end of the row as she wants to be first and last.

-Cookie’s favourite spot to sit is under the redcurrant bush, in the shade, or on the sofa.
+Cookie’s favourite spot to sit is on the sofa or under the redcurrant bush, in the shade.
 If we are not careful, that is where the toys end up.